Taipei: Bus

 An extensive city bus system serves metropolitan areas not covered by the metro, with exclusive bus lanes to facilitate transportation.
 Riders of the city metro system are able to use the EasyCard for discounted fares on buses, and vice versa.
 A unique feature of the Taipei bus system is the joint venture of private transportation companies that operate the system's routes while sharing the fare system.
 This route is in sharp contrast to bus systems in the U.S. which are mostly public entities.
 Several major intercity bus terminals are located throughout the city, including the Taipei Bus Station and Taipei City Hall Bus Station.

 Airports

 Most scheduled international flights are served by Taoyuan International Airport in nearby Taoyuan City.
-Taipei Songshan Airport, at the heart of the city in the Songshan District, serves domestic flights and scheduled flights to Haneda Airport in Tokyo, Gimpo International Airport in Seoul, and about 15 destinations in the People's Republic of China.
+Songshan Airport, at the heart of the city in the Songshan District, serves domestic flights and scheduled flights to Haneda Airport in Tokyo, Gimpo International Airport in Seoul, and about 15 destinations in the People's Republic of China.
 Songshan Airport is accessible by the Taipei Metro Neihu Line; Taoyuan International Airport is accessible by the Taoyuan Airport MRT.